 Anne V Massey

-A pair of heart-shaped studs hammered by hand from recycled Sterling ecosilver.
+A pair of quirky heart-shaped studs hammered by hand from recycled Sterling ecosilver.
 These simple, understated earrings feature an unusual curved design which tucks below the earlobe.
-Available plated with gold or plain silver, these stylised hearts would make a delightful present for Mother's Day, an anniversary or any occasion.
+Available plated with gold or in plain silver, these stylised hearts would make a delightful present for Valentine's, Mother's Day, an anniversary or any occasion.

 - Available in two colours, plain silver or luxurious 24ct gold vermeil.